As an Amazon Associate I earn from qualifying purchases.

 Also, if the person leaves you negative feedback for the item not being delivered eBay will remove it for you.

-Now, these are the more common types of scams but it doesn’t even scratch the surface on people who knowingly sell fake items, run out the return clock, etc.
+Now, these are the more common types of scams but it doesn’t even scratch the surface on people who knowingly sell fake items, sellers who run out the return clock, etc.

 I’ll mention one more scam here just because I find it so ridiculous (and a bit funny).